-a) Federal School Meal Programs

-- 1. The District will participate to the maximum extent practicable in available federal school meal programs (including the School Breakfast Program, National School Lunch Program, and Summer Food Service Program).
+- a) Federal School Meal Programs - 1.
+The District will participate to the maximum extent practicable in available federal school meal programs (including the School Breakfast Program, National School Lunch Program, and Summer Food Service Program).
 Food served through these programs will meet all applicable federal and state standards. - 2.
 The District will ensure that food service directors, managers, and staff are provided with annual professional development in the areas of food and nutrition consistent with USDA Professional Standards for State and Local Nutrition Programs.
-District will provide an avenue for customers/students to provide feedback on the school breakfast and/or school lunch program(s).
+District food service staff will meet with students in grades 4 through 12 twice annually to solicit feedback on the school breakfast and/or school lunch program(s).